 Historical Significance

-Hopsewee Plantation, built in the early 1740s, is a pristine example of a Colonial rice plantation.
-It was the birthplace of Thomas Lynch Jr., a signer of the Declaration of Independence.
+Built in the early 1740s, Hopsewee represents one of the finest examples of a colonial rice plantation house.
+It was the birthplace of Thomas Lynch Jr., South Carolina’s youngest signer of the Declaration of Independence—he was only 27 when he signed.

 Key Features and Visitor Highlights